rohankatakam/tracer/README.md

-# AI-Powered Bug Reproduction MVP
+# Bug Reporting and Analysis System

-AI-Powered Bug Reproduction MVP using Anthropic's Computer Use Agent (CUA) API.
-This project aims to reproduce software bugs by parsing reports and driving browser actions with AI.
+A system for parsing and analyzing bug reports using Anthropic's Computer Use Agent (CUA) API.
+This project focuses on structured bug data processing and sets the foundation for future integration with Anthropic's Computer Use Agent.

 ## Project Overview

-This system parses bug reports in a structured format and uses Anthropic's Claude (via the Computer Use Agent API) to reproduce the reported bug steps in a browser environment.
-The system captures evidence of the bug reproduction process through screenshots and structured logs.
+This system provides robust data structures and processing capabilities for bug reports.
+It includes:

+1. **Structured Bug Schemas**: Well-defined schemas for different bug tracking systems
+2. **PDF Processing**: Extract text and images from PDF bug reports
+3. **Attachment Handling**: Process various attachment types including images and text

 ## Getting Started

 ### Prerequisites

 - Python 3.8+
-- Anthropic API key
+- Anthropic API key (for future Computer Use Agent integration)

 ### Installation